scchan/hcc_wiki/Home.md

 # Assume HCC is installed and added to PATH
 hcc `hcc-config --cxxflags --ldflags` foo.cpp -o foo.out
 ```
 **Please notice HC is only available on HSA hardware at this moment.
-It doesn't support OpenCL.**
+It doesn't support OpenCL.
+Only C++ AMP mode is supported on OpenCL.**

 ****